slash-fi-public/slash-payments-minimum-merchant-api/README.md

-# SlashPayments Minimum Merchant APIs AWS CDK Template
+# AWS CDK for SlashPayments Minimum Merchant APIs

 For more information on the uses of this tool, see https://slash-fi.gitbook.io/docs/integration-guide/quick-start